Jaguars Radio Network

 The Jacksonville Jaguars Radio Network is an American radio network composed of 21 radio stations which carry English-language coverage of the Jacksonville Jaguars, a professional football team in the National Football League (NFL).
 An additional station also carries Spanish-language coverage of the team.

 Since 2014, Jacksonville market stations WJXL, WJXL-FM, and WGNE-FM have served as the network's three flagships.
 The network also includes 18 affiliates in the U.S. states of Florida, Georgia and South Carolina: seven AM stations, six of which supplement their signals with a low-power FM translator; ten full-power FM stations; and one HD Radio subchannel which supplements its signal with a low-power FM translator.
 Frank Frangie is the lead announcer along with color commentators Jeff Lageman and Tony Boselli.
 Spanish-language game coverage is broadcast over WFXJ, which supplements its signal with an FM translator and an HD Radio subchannel simulcast.

-In addition to traditional over-the-air AM and FM broadcasts, network programming airs on satellite radio via Sirius XM and is available online via Sirius XM, TuneIn and NFL+.
+In addition to traditional over-the-air AM and FM broadcasts, network programming airs on satellite radio via SiriusXM and is available online via Sirius XM, TuneIn and NFL+.